manuelpepe/PolyCompounder/README.md

 (venv) $ polycompound create-keyfile
 ```

+You can get register at [MaticVigil](https://rpc.maticvigil.com/) for a free RPC account.

 ### Adding extra contracts

-To use contracts in the strategies compound you first need to add the abi file to `resources/abis` and then
+To use contracts in the strategies you first need to add the abi file to `resources/abis` and
 modify the `resources/contracts.json` file to load it.

 For example, given the contract for `MYTOKEN` at `0x12345` create the abifile at `resources/abis/mytoken.abi` and add